Startup Austria

 Having reviewed FFG application feedback with multiple startups, I can tell you what evaluators consistently care about.

 Clear problem definition.
-Do not start with your solution.
+Don't start with your solution.
 Start with the problem.
 What is the current situation?
-What does not work?
+What doesn't work?
 Who suffers from this?
 How significant is the problem?
 A well-defined problem makes the rest of the application logical.

 Genuine novelty.
 The FFG funds research and development, which means your project must do something new.
-“New” does not mean unprecedented in the history of humanity.
+“New” doesn't mean unprecedented in the history of humanity.
 It means new to your market, your industry, or your application context.
 Be specific about what makes your approach different from existing solutions.

 Feasible work plan.
-Evaluators want to see that you have thought through how you will actually do the work.
+Evaluators want to see that you have thought through how you'll actually do the work.
 Phases with clear milestones, realistic timelines, and defined deliverables for each phase.
 The plan should be ambitious but achievable.

 Commercial potential.
 Even for research-focused projects, the FFG wants to see a path to market.
 Who will buy this?
 How big is the market?
 What is your go-to-market plan?
-You do not need a complete revenue engine, but you need credible commercial thinking.
+You don't need a complete revenue engine, but you need credible commercial thinking.

 Qualified team.
 Who is doing the work, and why are they capable of doing it?
 Relevant experience, technical skills, and domain knowledge all matter.
 For solo founders, highlight your specific expertise and any external partnerships or advisors that complement your skills.